Mather-Sophi/sophi-for-wordpress/README.md

 - Can implement support into non-block editor setups
 - Likely more flexible for headless setups
 - Block editor is not in-use within your WordPress environment
-- You need integration with category/taxonomy pages and can't integrate using a sidebar widget
+- You need an integration with Category/Taxonomy Pages and cannot integrate using a sidebar widget

 ### Site Automation block